nryberg/flight_to_duckdb/SCHEDULED.md

 After completing this setup, your Tinkerboard will automatically:

-1. ✅ Capture flight data every hour to Parquet files
+1. ✅ Capture flight data every hour to Parquet files (locally)
+2. ✅ Rsync all files to littlebox at `littlebox:/mnt/usb3/tinkerboard/flights/`
-2. ✅ Aggregate hourly data into daily files at 1 AM (with deduplication)
+3. ✅ Aggregate hourly data into daily files at 1 AM (with deduplication and rsync backup)
-3. ✅ Aggregate daily data into weekly files every Monday at 2 AM
+4. ✅ Aggregate daily data into weekly files every Monday at 2 AM (with rsync backup)
-4. ✅ Back up all files to the USB drive at `/mnt/usb3/tinkerboard/flights/`
 5. ✅ Log all operations for monitoring and troubleshooting

+### Backup Strategy Summary

+- **Local storage**: tinkerboard stores files in `~/flight_to_duckdb/parquet/`
+- **Remote backup**: littlebox receives copies via rsync at `/mnt/usb3/tinkerboard/flights/`
+- **Transfer method**: rsync over SSH with compression (`-avz` flags)
+- **Reliability**: If rsync fails, a warning is logged but the local file is still saved

 No manual intervention required! 🎉